Portugal PM vows to complete bailout, rebuild confidence

 In his first speech after the president ruled out a snap election and told the government to stay and finish its term until 2015, premier Pedro Passos Coelho said the austerity course and profound reforms had to continue as they were dictated by the country’s difficult circumstances.

-“We will rebuild the confidence without raising any doubts about the process we are carrying out, saying ‘yes, we want to complete the assistance program on the agreed date’,” he said.
+“We will rebuild the confidence without raising any doubts about the process we are carrying out, saying ‘yes, we want to complete the assistance programme on the agreed date’,” he said.